Eco-friendly accommodation on Hvar!

 View from the pool at Villa Perka View from the pool at Villa Perka Photo: Vilma Plazonja

 Like the better-known Airbnb, it is an international organization which lists rental accommodation.
 The difference is that Ecobnb only lists properties which have 'eco-friendly' credentials.
 To qualify, the properties have to satisfy five of ten criteria: organic or local food, 100% renewable energy, car-free accessibility, ecological cleaning products, more than 80% waste recycling, energy saving lights, green building, solar thermal panels for hot water, water flow reducers, recovery & reuse of rainwater.
-Villa Perka is the first Ecobnb rental property on Hvar.
+Villa Perka was the first Ecobnb rental property on Hvar.
 Manager Vilma Plazonja is deeply committed to looking after Hvar's natural environment, and at the same time offering her guests a comfortable eco-friendly base from which to enjoy the surroundings.
 In the following article, she describes what eco-tourism means to her.

 From 'Grandma's tea' to the first eco-accommodation on Hvar